 "Why?"
 Yena asked, defensively.
-Machines were her passion, her calling.
-Machines gave her power, a power over her own life, which was something rare and valuable indeed.
+Machines her power, a power over her own life, which was something rare and valuable indeed.

 "I don't know."
 Icar looked up at the cloudless sky, looked over the city that lay in front of them.
 "It's superstition, I suppose.
 It's in our creation story.
 And I don't think I believe it.
 Superstition is why I left Southlakeside.
 But when I saw it out on the street, that crazy man perched on its back, I didn't have time to think.
 I saw it as an android."